Robert I Baratheon

 - See also: Images of Robert Baratheon

-A large man, though not particularly intelligent,[Citation Needed] Robert was once a renowned warrior with a good battlefield voice.
+Robert was once a renowned warrior with a good battlefield voice.
 In his youth he was described as very tall (Ned Stark estimates his height at six feet and six inches, with his brothers slightly shorter), broad shouldered and muscled like a maiden's fantasy.
 He kept himself clean shaven.
-However, after winning the crown he became overweight from excessive feasting and drinking, eventually gaining over eight stone in weight and growing a beard to hide his multiple chins.
+This started to change after winning the crown.
+Robert became overweight from excessive feasting and drinking.
+In the nine years since Greyjoy's Rebellion, he gained at least eight stone in weight.
+Robert grew a beard to hide his multiple chins.

 Robert is an avid hunter who replaced the Targaryen dragon skulls in the throne room with hunting tapestries.
 Although the royal armory has numerous weapons, Tywin Lannister states the only blade used by Robert is a hunting knife he received from Lord Jon Arryn as a boy.
 In his younger days Robert wielded a spiked iron warhammer crafted by Donal Noye and a great antlered helmet with his armor.